 After conferring with the VP of Baseball Operations, the President will appoint a slate of at least seven Board members who will comprise the Manager Selection Committee ("Committee").
+The Committee's membership will include the VPBBO, VP Fields, Player Agent, Chief Umpire, Majors League Director, and two Parent Representatives.
 The role of the manager/coach selection committee is to recommend to the League President a slate of managers for each level and to preliminarily approve coaching candidates.
 The ultimate appointment of coaches depends upon their selections by team managers.
 Ordinarily, the VP of Baseball Operations will serve as the head of that committee.
-In the event that the VPBBO is a candidate for a Majors manager position, the Executive Committee shall appoint a chair of the selection committee who will take on this role.
+If the VPBBO is a candidate for a Majors manager position, the Executive Committee shall appoint a chair of the selection committee who will take on this role.
 The Committee slate must be approved by the Board.
-At the minor leagues level, the League Directors ("LDS") operate at the direction of the Manager Selection Committee and may interview manager candidates at those levels.
+At the minor league level, the League Directors ("LDS") operate at the direction of the Manager Selection Committee and may interview manager candidates at those levels.